mikewojtyna/design-patterns/tasks/task-2.md

 ## Discussion
 - What's your implementation of the Singleton pattern?
 - Are there any other flavours of the Singleton pattern you're aware of?
 What are their pros and cons?
+- Some people consider Singleton an anti-pattern.
+What are the arguments for and against?